Azim Shariff

 Carissa completed her postdoc with Azim in 2014.
 She is now a research fellow at Newman University in the UK, working primarily with the “Science and Religion: Exploring the Spectrum” Research Group.

-Bethany was our lab manager from 2012 to 2014 or thereabouts.
+Bethany was our lab manager from 2012 to 2014.
 She is now pursuing a PhD in social psychology with Rebecca Neel at the University of Iowa.

 Cassie earned her B.S. in Psychology and Religious Studies from the University of Oregon, and was an RA, honors student and eventually lab manager in the CaML (as well as the Social Psychoneuroendocrinology Lab).
 She is interested in the intersection of social, biological, and clinical variables, and as of Fall 2016, has started her PhD with Jennifer Tackett at Northwestern University.
 Cassie enjoys culinary pursuits, comedy, Freddie Mercury, Keanu Reeves, and music from the golden age of the 1990s.